danytsfm/django-restaurant/README.md

 - If you are using django 2.0+ you need to add on_delete=models.CASCADE to all foreign keys, and cart.py change line 2 to from .import models.

+Pizza Mar, you can place your online orders and pay with credit card.
 This application uses Django's built-in users authentication system.
 You can navigate through the menu and add to your cart any item, as you can remove them.
 The app uses the Django-cart app you can place orders as anonymous user, or create an account.
 The payment process is made by Stripe API.
-The final touch that I chose was to complete payment using Stripe API.